 Have you ever wondered if you have what it takes to break out of prison?
 Now you have the chance to check out for yourself.
 The Escapists made its way to mobile, after making a name for itself on PC and home consoles, and it's the ultimate prison escape simulator.

-It features gorgeous pixel-art graphics, and extremely engaging gameplay which will make you stick to your phone for “just one more day”, in order to advance your grand escape plan a bit more before you go to bed.
+-art graphics, and extremely engaging gameplay which will make you stick to your phone for “just one more day”, in order to advance your grand escape plan a bit more before you go to bed.

 This War of Mine